EsosaU06/DATA221-Assignment-1/README.md

 ## Question 3.py:

 Takes a list in which each element is a pair of integers.
 It iterates through the entire list and returns the calculations of the first integer to the power of the second integer.
-If either integer is less than zero, the element is skipped ad the program moves to the next element.
+If either integer is less than zero, the element is skipped and the program moves to the next element.

 ## Question 4.py:

-Once a list of random numbers between 0 and 1 are created, the function will sort all the values from smallest to largest and check which numbers are smaller than the randomized $x$ value.
+Once a list of 20 random numbers between 0 and 1 are created, the function will sort all the values from smallest to largest and check which numbers are larger than or equal to the randomized $x$ value.

 ## Question 5.py: